easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Xerces-C++

 Xerces-C++ is a validating XML parser written in a portable subset of C++.
-Xerces-C++ makes it easy to give your application the ability to read and write XML data.
+Xerces-C++ makes it simple to give your application the ability to read and write XML data.
 A shared library is provided for parsing, generating, manipulating, and validating XML documents using the DOM, SAX, and SAX2 APIs.

 *homepage*: <https://xerces.apache.org/xerces-c/>